Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 9. The Coordinate Hero

 Visual breakdown: a full-bleed grid background using a monospace font for the numerical labels.
 Tick marks every n pixels, axis labels at the corners.
 The hero content is positioned absolutely using grid coordinates.
-Two type families: a precise mono (Berkeley Mono, JetBrains Mono, Söhne Mono) for the axes, and a clean sans for the headline.
-Color: usually two tones, a paper background and an ink line.
+Two type families: a precise mono (Berkeley Mono, JetBrains Mono, Söhne Mono) for the axes, a clean sans for the headline.
+Color: two tones, a paper background and an ink line.

 <section class="relative min-h-screen bg-[#F4F2EC]">